Teriks/LibLSLCC/README.md

- * Correct Code generation for jumps over variable declarations;  jumping over a variable declaration will leave said variable with a default value, instead of null.
+ * Correct Code generation for jumps over variable declarations;  jumping over a variable declaration will leave said variable with a default value instead of null.
 Leaving these variables null is something both the Linden compiler and current OpenSim compiler do, which is a step out of the LSL SandBox, as null variables are not supported elsewhere in LSL and generally not expected as a function parameter.